huangCoco1232/Audio-Processing-and-Indexing/README.md

 ## <img src = "./gateway/squidward_avatar.png" width = "8%"> Installation

+To install all the library, you need:
+- install streamlit and streamlitaudiorecorder
+- openai-whisper

 ## <img src = "./gateway/squidward_avatar.png" width = "8%"> How to use